ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 6.2 Cultural institutions

-The Italian provinces with double the number of cultural institutions compared to the Italian average per square kilometer are 14.
+The Italian provinces with double the number of cultural institutions compared to the Italian average per square kilometre are 14.
 The top 16 are:

 1. Trieste (**best**)
 2. Napoli